 If you do/don’t do these things, you’ll be squeezing every last ounce of performance out of your scorecard and making sure you hire the best person each time you need to fill a vacancy.

 - Create your scorecard.
-Use the template above to start from, or create your own with the process I outlined above.
+Use the interview scorecard template I use, or create your own from scratch.

-- Make sure you’re entire team is using it and be sure to schedule a team debrief to discuss the scores when they interview to prevent gaps in communication.
+- Make sure the entire hiring committee is using the same scorecard.
+Schedule a time to debrief to discuss the scores before and after interviews to prevent gaps in communication.

-- Keep a record of the data from each round of interviews to review against your team’s performance and adjust according to your revision schedule.
+- Keep a record of the data after each round of interviews.
+Compare this data to your sales team’s performance and adjust the scorecard accordingly.

 - Talk about your results with the candidates, and use this as an opportunity to collaborate.
 It’s a great way to see how they take feedback, clear up any miscommunication, and get better together.

 A hiring scorecard is the best way to clearly navigate the hiring process, avoid the painful effects of a mis-hire, and identify and evaluate candidates.